Guide 12 chapters

 You pay for TV ads.
 Competitors bid on your name.
 They get the calls.
 This is happening to you right now.
 Here's the fix for $1-5 CPC.

-What Happens After Someone Sees Your Ad
+What Actually Happens After Your Ad Runs

 1